Five Warehouse Optimization Tips to Improve Your Fulfillment

 Automate shipping routing

 A key step in the order fulfillment process is to ensure that packed goods go to the correct collections area for delivery.
-Instead of relying on human labor to do this, order routing automations can streamline the process.
+Instead of relying on human labor to do this, order routing automation can streamline the process.

 Skubana offers an order routing automation called Orderbots that allows warehouses to pre-program where orders should go.